Skip to content

 Leeds · UK-wide · LS2 9JZ Reg 1142783 Registered charity Official website Charity Commission register

-STUDENT MINDS is a registered charity (no. 1142783) working in children & youth across the United Kingdom.
+Student Minds is a registered charity (no. 1142783) working in health across the United Kingdom.
 Its latest Charity Commission filing directs 92% of spending to charitable activities, holding roughly 3 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈18% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-STUDENT MINDS has a Clarity Score of 95 out of 100 on CharityCompare (4 stars, Exceptional).
+Student Minds has a Clarity Score of 93 out of 100 on CharityCompare (5 stars, Exceptional).
 Charity Commission registration number 1142783.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £3.0m, with 92% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2025: total income £1.3m, with 92% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 3 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .